 So what exactly is a yellow house book?

 Quite simply, it’s a type of government-issued document called a Tabien Baan (literally ‘House Registration’ in Thai) which lists all foreign individuals holding a ‘Temporary Stay’ or a ‘Long Stay’ visa/visa exemption who live at the condo or house address specified in the house registration book.
-What a yellow Tabien Baan is not, contrary to popular belief, is proof of ownership of the property; as it happens, the yellow house book won’t even record the foreign owner’s details unless they’re occupying the property as their main residence in Thailand.
-Instantly recognisable, the Tabien Baanfor non-resident foreigners is a little booklet with a bright yellow cover and emblazoned on the front with Thailand’s emblematic Garuda and, in the upper right-hand corner, the initials ’ท.ร.13’ (short for ‘Thor Ror 13’ which is the Thai designation for the yellow house book).
+This often allows you to get the Pink ID Card which is often know as The Thai ID card for foreigners, What a yellow Tabien Baan is not, contrary to popular belief, is proof of ownership of the property; as it happens, the yellow house book won’t even record the foreign owner’s details unless they’re occupying the property as their main residence in Thailand.
+Instantly recognisable, the Tabien Baan for non-resident foreigners is a little booklet with a bright yellow cover and emblazoned on the front with Thailand’s emblematic Garuda and, in the upper right-hand corner, the initials ’ท.ร.13’ (short for ‘Thor Ror 13’ which is the Thai designation for the yellow house book).

 From where can I get a yellow house book?

 When buying a house and, less so, a condo unit in Chiang Mai, it’s customary for the new owner to be given the Tabien Baan for the property during the transfer process at the Land Office.
-As a rule, though, it’ll be a blue house book (or ‘Thor Ror 14’) in which only the names of Thai folk and those foreigners who have permanent residency in Thailand can be entered.
+As a rule, though, it’ll be a blue house book (or ‘Thor Ror 14’) in which only the names of Thai owners and those foreigners who have permanent residency in Thailand can be entered.
 Still, it’s perfectly possible for a non-resident foreign owner living in their own condo or house to swap the property’s blue Tabien Baan for a yellow house book into which their name can be added.
-To apply for a yellow house book, pop into the or, more commonly, the amphoe office which is responsible for administering civil registrations for the municipality or district in which the condo or house is located.
+To apply for a yellow house book, visit the amphoe office which is responsible for administering civil registrations for the municipality or district in which the condo or house is located.

 How do I get a yellow house book?